Noncollinear Antiferromagnetic Order and Effect of Spin-Orbit Coupling in Spin-1 Honeycomb Lattice: Results

+Note that the stripe phase shown in Fig.~\ref{Fig_2d}(e) is a special case of the NCAF state with $\alpha=\pi$, and we find the stripe state to be stabilized for sufficiently large $J_{2T}$, provided $K_1$ is below $\lesssim 0.4 J_1$, as shown in Fig.~\ref{fig_phasediagram1}.

 Our \textit{ab initio} calculations indicate that $K_1$ is negative, and the set of exchange parameters computed from DFT (shown with an asterisk in Fig.~\ref{fig_phasediagram1}) lies very close to the boundary between the N\'eel and the stripe phase.
-It is clear from Figure~\ref{fig_phasediagram1} and from Eq.~(\ref{eq:alpha-opt}) that unless the value of $K_1$ is sufficiently large and positive (namely, $K_1>J_1/2$), which is not the case in our \textit{ab initio} set of parameters, the noncollinear solution will not be realized.
-We therefore turn to the effect of Dzyaloshinskii--Moriya interactions, which as we show below, qualitatively changes the phase diagram.
+It is clear from Figure~\ref{fig_phasediagram1} that unless the value of $K_1$ is sufficiently large and positive (namely, $K_1>0.39J_1$), which is not the case in our \textit{ab initio} set of parameters, the noncollinear solution will \textit{not} be realized.
+The inclusion of quantum fluctuations beyond mean-field theory does not alter this conclusion, as will be demonstrated below in Sec.~\ref{sec:LSW}.
+We therefore turn our attention to the effect of Dzyaloshinskii--Moriya interactions, which as we show below, qualitatively changes the phase diagram.